Today I'll show you how to build a cheap and simple but highly-effective RFID-based home or car alarm system.

 The alarmCountLimit variable on line 38 controls how long the screamer or horn stay on after an alarm event.
 Out of respect for your neighbours you should keep this time fairly short, in case the event happens when you're not around.
 In some places there are EPA rules governing this time-out.
 The default for this program is 30 seconds.
 The alarm LED will remain on after the time out to tell you an event has occured.

-That's all there is to change.
+That's all there is to change for now.
 You can now save and upload the sketch to your Arduino

 Now we need to get the unique ID(UID) from your card and keyring.
 Open a serial monitor to your Arduino and swipe your card across the RFID reader.
 You'll see an invalid card message, along with the UID for that card.
 Swipe any other cards you wish to use and note their UIDs as well.